NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * **Birthday attack** is based on the birthday theorem that asks for the probablity of two people among a group of people sharing the same birthday.
 This is related to the probability of a collision which need not be 100% but should be high enough to reduce the number of brute-force attempts needed.

 #### Password attacks
 * **Spraying attack** is a type of brute-force attack wherein an attacker tries a set of passwords on multiple accounts to find a match.
-This is to prevent account lockout that might notify the system adminitrators of potential attack attempts.
+This is to prevent account lockout that might notify the system administrators of potential attack attempts.
 * **Brute force attacks** occur when attackers try a diverse set of generated passwords to login to a user account.
 Once they find a match, they obtain the credentials of the target.

 #### Indicators